vganapati/LED_PVAE/README.md

 ./optimizer_sweep_single.sh dataset_MNIST_multislice_v2 10000 5 1e-3 false
 ```

-Analyze and visualize the results by creating $\latex$ tables, using the following script and trying different inputs.
-It is recommended to run the following using a GUI such as `spyder`.
+Analyze and visualize the results by creating $\LaTeX$ tables, using the following script and trying different inputs.
+It is recommended to run the following using `spyder`.
 ```
 final_analyze_table.py
 ```